Skip to main content

 How should instructors interpret the results?

-Turnitin’s AI writing & paraphrasing features provide data and insight to enable educators to start a formative conversation with their students in conjunction with their academic misconduct policies.
+Turnitin’s AI writing detection capabilities provide data and insight to enable educators to start a formative conversation with their students in conjunction with their academic misconduct policies.
 The final decision on whether any misconduct has occurred rests with the reviewer/instructor.
 Turnitin does not make a determination of misconduct; rather, it provides tools to assist its customers understand how AI tools are being used at their institution.

 Access & licensing